How businesses and the government are tackling period poverty

 However one of the more prominent surveys surrounding period poverty is the research conducted by the grassroots group Women for Independence.
 Surveying 1,000 women across the UK, they highlight that nearly one in five women have experienced period poverty, with women struggling to pay for basic sanitary products on a monthly basis, significantly impacting their health, hygiene and wellbeing.

-With a staggering 20% of the female UK population going without sanitary due to financial difficulties, many are opt to use substitute sanitary products such as old clothes, rags or newspaper during their menstrual cycle.
+With a staggering 20% of the female UK population going without sanitary products due to financial difficulties, many are opt to use substitute sanitary products such as old clothes, rags or newspaper during their menstrual cycle.
 Perhaps more alarming is that 11% of those surveyed described a significant impact on their health, such as urinary tract infections and other complications.

 The overarching sentiment was that respondents described their feelings of shame and isolation, worrying about possible stains, the smell, feeling uncomfortable, and unable to go to work and social events due to the potential for embarrassment.